nvidia-holoscan/holoscan-sdk/docs/inference.md

         - With `tensorRT` backend, user **must** specify `trt_opt_profile` along with this parameter.
 If `trt_opt_profile` is not specified or is incorrect, the default optimization profile `"1,1,1"` will be used.
         - Maximum allowed batch size for `tensorRT` backend is 256

+- Model dependencies: If one model consumes the output of another, you no longer need separate `InferenceOp` instances.
+The operator derives a dependency graph from `pre_processor_map` and `inference_map`, builds a topological execution plan, and runs all dependent models inside a single `InferenceOp`.
+    - Inputs: only *external* tensors (consumed but not produced by any model) are ingested and allocated.
+    - Outputs: by default, only *external* outputs (produced but not consumed by any other model) are transmitted.
+If you set `out_tensor_names`, internal outputs will also be transmitted.
+    - Execution order: models are run respecting dependencies; models in the same level still run in parallel if `parallel_inference=true`.
+    - No extra parameters are required; the dependency map is derived automatically from the existing maps.

 - Other features: The table below illustrates other features and supported values in the current release.

     | Feature  | Supported values  |